Bhatiya-Tech/python-begineer/README.md

 # python-begineer
-this organisation is for help python begainner . we provide projects for python begainners .
+this repo is for helping python learners . we provide relavent projects for shapeing python skill.